tsepeto/countries-django-api-project/README.md

  PostgreSQL:
  It is a highly stable database management system, backed by more than 20 years of community development which has contributed to its high levels of resilience, integrity, and correctness.
 PostgreSQL is used as the primary data store or data warehouse for many web, mobile, geospatial, and analytics applications.

- #Requirements and how to run the application
+ # Requirements and how to run the application
-  For your convenience to run the application without errors, there is a docker-compose file that will install every service is needed to run the program.
+  For your convenience to run the application without errors, there is a docker-compose file that will install every service needed to run the program.
   1. Ensure that docker is installed on your system and is running.
   2. Git clone the project from GitHub repository and navigate to that repository folder with your terminal.
-  3. Run in your terminal the command "docker-compose up" -The program will install all the requirements services for you and run the program
+  3. Run in your terminal the command "docker-compose up"
+  -The program will install all the requirements services for you and run the program

   # Some more Commands